 Grounds for Empowerment (GFE) is one of the specialty coffee programs powered by Social Enterprise @ Goizueta, an action-oriented research center located within the Goizueta Business School at Emory University.
 GFE provides women specialty coffee farmers the market connections and business know-how that allow them to reach their full economic potential.
-Our three-year incubator program supports these women as they transform promising coffee farms into prosperous small businesses.
+Our program supports these women as they transform promising coffee farms into prosperous small businesses.

 Currently, women perform a majority of the field work, harvesting, and sorting in the cultivation of coffee; however, they are underrepresented in transporting and exporting coffees, and in the ownership of coffee farms.